grady/palapala/README.md

 $ git clone [...]
 $ cd palapala
 $ npm install .
-$ npm run-script build
+$ npm run build
 $ npm dist
 ```

-If environment variable `MONGO_URL` is set, ShareDB will use a MongoDB backend.
-Othwewise it uses ShareDB's in-memory database test backend.

-If you set `GKEY` and `GSECRET` it will attempt to use Google's OAuth2 API to login.
+Environment variable `MONGO_URL` should eb a url to a mongo database.

-The start script runs `nodemon  js/server.js` and starts listening on env var PORT || 8000.
+The start script runs `nodemon  js/server.js` and starts listening on environment variable PORT || 8000.
 ```
 $ MONGO_URL="[...secret...]" npm start
 ```
-Once the server is running direct a browser to `localhost:8000`.
+Once the server is running direct a browser to `localhost:8000` (or whatever the server machine's address is).
 You will be redirected to a randomly generated document id `/:id/`

-`/:id/view/` gives a view-only interface with no controls other than pan.
-(Currently only a client side toolbar CSS `display: none`.)

 # TODO

-- Authentication!
-(Currently everyone has full write access to all documents.)
-    + Edit/View modes
+- Authentication.
+    + This is partially implemented and uses a session id to recognize a document owner.
     + List/tree of user's documents.
 - Multi-page whiteboards
 - SVG export
-- Placing images